mmaini100/Customer-Segmentation-Clustering-/README.md

 # Customer Segmentation using K-Means Clustering

 This project demonstrates the use of K-Means Clustering for customer segmentation.
-The goal of this project is to group customers into distinct segments based on their purchasing behavior, using features such as age, income, and other customer-related variables.
+The goal of this project is to group customers into distinct segments based on their purchasing behavior, using features such as spending score, income, and other customer-related variables.
 This helps businesses understand their customers better and can be used for targeted marketing strategies, improving customer service, and optimizing products or services for different customer groups.

 ## Project Overview